Ortega and Murillo: Nicaragua's power couple

 "Ortega found in Murillo what he lacked, and Murillo found in Ortega the vehicle she needed," said Fabian Medina in his book.

-Murillo comes from revolutionary stock as her mother was a niece of nationalist hero Augusto Cesar Sandino, who led resistence to the 1927-33 US occupation of Nicaragua.
+Murillo comes from revolutionary stock as her mother was a niece of nationalist hero Augusto Cesar Sandino, who led resistance to the 1927-33 US occupation of Nicaragua.

 © 2021 AFP